 Are you looking for a list of things to do in Indian Rocks Beach?
 We have your covered with our list of all the best places to explore on your visit!

-This lively town hosts an Oktoberfest every October not to be missed if visiting during this time.
+In my experience, Oktoberfest every October is not to be missed if visiting during this time.

 14 Best Things To Do in Indian Rocks Beach You Shouldn’t Miss

 For those looking for fun things to do in Indian Rocks, what is more fun than a water park?
 Splash harbor, is a waterpark located at the Holiday Inn Harborside!
 Open daily from 10 am to 6 pm, this is the place to head for family fun.